OgeneDigital/training-notes/2017-11-27/readme.md

 console.log(document.body.children)
 ```

-Let's compare the difference using `.children`.
+Let's compare the difference using `.children` on the same markup.
 We get a HTMLCollection with one element, the paragraph.
 This is more useful for only dealing with HTML.

 ## Iteration - HTMLCollection vs. NodeList

-In our first example, we were returned a NodeList, the the second we got a HTMLCollection.
+In our first example, we were returned a NodeList, in the second we got a HTMLCollection.
 If we console.dir them, we can see the prototyped methods & properties available to us.
 For HTMLCollection, the only useful property is length.
 With this, we can use a classic `for` loop to access the elements.

 In a NodeList, we have access to forEach, support is good but it needs a [polyfill](https://developer.mozilla.org/en-US/docs/Web/API/NodeList/forEach#Polyfill) for IE.

-A nice alternative that works for `HTMLCollection`s and `NodeList`s is:
+A nice loop that works for both is:

 ```javascript
 [].forEach.call(document.body.children, function(el) {